RobinHerbots/Inputmask/README.md

 - `<textarea>`
 - any html-element (mask text content or set maskedvalue with jQuery.val)

 The allowed input types are defined in the supportsInputType option.
-You may add extra types as you which, ex: number, be aware that those input types will not always work as they restrict the input already. ([input-type-ref])
+Also see ([input-type-ref])

 ### Default masking definitions
 - `9` : numeric